 For young people who lack extensive financial histories, this can really help them receive an unsecured personal loan.
 In addition, these people can benefit from SoFi networking and career advice, as well as the unemployment “insurance” from SoFi, which can freeze your repayment schedule if you lose your job.

-Another very appealing feature of SoFi is unemployment protection, which will freeze your payment cycle if you lose your job, possibly saving you from getting behind your payments.
+Another appealing feature of SoFi is unemployment protection, which will freeze your payment cycle if you lose your job, possibly saving you from getting behind your payments.

 Minimum 680 credit score, proof of income required